Orlando-Gama/simple_shell/README.md

 The file contains all the commands that your shell should run before exiting The file should contain one command per line
-In this mode, the shell should not print a prompt and should not read from stdin Your shell can take a file as a command line argument
+In this mode, the shell should not print a prompt and should not read from stdin Your shell can take a file as a command line argumentd